austnly/ausfin-api/README.md

 ```
 {
+    "income": 0, // Any positive integer value
+    "reportableSuperContributions": 0, // Any positive integer value
-    "income": 0 // Any positive integer value
+    "reportableFringeBenefits": 0 // Any positive integer value
 }
 ```